[Leggi questo articolo in italiano]

-Invited by Visit Brescia, I covered Festa dell’Opera… and it turned out to be one of the most mind-blowing experiences I’ve ever had 🥹
+Invited by Visit Brescia to explore all the beauty in and around Brescia, I also got to experience Festa dell’Opera… and it turned out to be one of the most mind-blowing moments of my entire life. 🥹

 Who knew I’d wake up at 4am and go to sleep after 2am, chasing FREE opera performances all over the city, and feel so excited I couldn’t even sleep?!